ITfoxtec/FoxIDs/docs/down-party-oauth-2.0.md

 ![Configure Client Credentials Grant](images/configure-client-credentials-grant.png)

 Access tokens can be issued with a list of audiences and thereby be issued to multiple APIs defined in FoxIDs as OAuth 2.0 resources.

+> Change the claims the down-party pass on with [claim transforms](claim-transform.md).

 ## Resource Owner Password Credentials Grant
 [Resource Owner Password Credentials Grant](https://datatracker.ietf.org/doc/html/rfc6749#section-4.3) is not supported for security reasons because it is insecure and should not be used.